elastic/elastic-agent/docs/elastic-agent-k8s-custom-ingest-pipeline.md

 ]
 ```

-> *Note: The ingest-pipeline does not check for the actual existence of deployment and cronjob ancestor, only adds the specific values.
+> *Note*: The ingest-pipeline does not check for the actual existence of deployment and cronjob ancestor, only adds the specific values.